Patients can order repeat prescriptions in the following ways:

 - Online – via the link at the top of this page

 - Pharmacy Order & Collect – speak to your local pharmacy

 - Prescription Counterfoil or Practice Request Slip – download below

 We no longer accept requests for prescriptions via telephone or voicemail.

-Please give 48 hours’ notice when ordering a prescription.
+Please give 2 working days’ notice when ordering a prescription.